henriqueblobato/ip_info/README.md

 ## Architecture
 Flask was chosen for its simplicity and agility of development.
 The non-relational Redis database was chosen because it has the quickest and easiest way to cache values in a scalable way.
-The entered values are in a key/value format, fully compatible with a python dictionary
+The entered values are in a key/value format, fully compatible with a python dictionary.
+Due to a limit of 1000 daily requests in rdap url, the tor network was used to change ips every time we were blocked, thus maintaining the continuous flow of the application.
 All requests point to the same location in order to facilitate future features.
 Using the tor network or not, we have a centralization of requests in tor.py

 ## Settings